nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ```
 What is our best-case scenario for this algorithm?
 If `state` is equal to `danger`, we will only perform one operation and return.
 That would be O(1).
 What if `state` is not equal to `danger`?
 Then we perform multiple operations and the order of `alertColor()` is _n_.

 Why?
-We’ll see in a moment.
+We’ll see in the next article.

 If you find yourself writing a lot of conditional statements, you may want to consider implementing a lookup table (LUT) using a JavaScript object.